WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
-- Assign **CDWR** info to the *WaDE WaterSources* specific columns.
+- Assign agency info to the *WaDE WaterSources* specific columns.
 See *CO_Allocation Schema Mapping_WaDEQA.xlsx* for specific details.
 Items of note are as follows...
     - WaDE *WaterSourceName* = *input_WaterSourceName*, see *0_PreProcessColoradoAllocationData.ipynb* for specifics.
     - WaDE *WaterSourceNativeID* = **GNIS ID** input field.
     - WaDE *WaterSourceTypeCV* = *input_WaterSourceTypeCV*, see *0_PreProcessColoradoAllocationData.ipynb* for specifics.